matter-labs/zksync-web-era-docs/docs/api/api.md

 ### `zks_getConfirmedTokens`

-Given `from` and `limit`, returns the information about the tokens with ids in the inverval `[from..from+limit-1]`.
-Token ids are internal for the zkSync operator.
+Given `from` and `limit`, returns the information about the confirmed tokens with ids in the inverval `[from..from+limit-1]`.
+Confirmed tokens are native tokens which are considered legit by the zkSync team.
+This method will be mostly used in zkSync wallet interface.

+The tokens are returned in alphabetical order by their symbol, so basically token id is position in alphabetically sorted array of tokens.

 ### Input parameters